Don’t Feed the Bears!

 - Plunging pins securing both top and bottom in locking mechanism.

 - Keyed flush-mount entry lock.
-Protruding handles and surface-mount locks will likely be broken.
+Protruding handles and surface-mount locks are more likely to be broken by bears.
 Standard key access for this area is the solid square key.
 Tapered keys are less likely to get stuck or remain positioned in the lock mechanism.

 - Inside safety levers for emergency egress to help prevent children from being locked inside.